xylomorph/quarto-course-template/README.md

 bibliography: ../../assets/references.bib
 ```

+🚧 TODO: currently a `bibliography.bib` is placed in the root dir and referenced in the example content.

 ### Language

 Set `language:` in `course.yaml` (`en` or `de`).
 The generator picks i18n strings from `lang/en.yaml` or `lang/de.yaml` for section headings in generated stubs.